irinagetman1973/Google-Data-Analytics-Certificate/Google Sheets Analyses/Lettuce/README.md

 2. **Temperature Consistency Check**:
    -  Verified if the Celsius and Fahrenheit temperatures match.
 The formula used: `=IF(ROUND((C2*9/5+32),2)=ROUND(H2,2), "Match", "Check")`.

-- Exploratory Data Analysis (EDA)
+### Exploratory Data Analysis (EDA)

+- Summary statistics were calculated for each variable.
+- Visualizations were created to understand the distributions and relationships between variables.

+### Feature Engineering

+- New features were created to enhance the dataset, such as `Average Growth` and `Growth Change`.

-- Statistical Analysis
+### Statistical Analysis

-- Data Visualization
+- Correlation analysis was conducted to identify relationships between variables.
+- Hypothesis testing was performed to validate assumptions about the data.

+### Visualization and Reporting

+- Interactive dashboards were created to present key insights.
+- A final report summarizing the analysis, findings, and recommendations was prepared.

 ## Analysis Files
 - **Data Cleaning:** [lettuce_data_cleaning.xlsx](lettuce_data_cleaning.xlsx)